bwzm2009/DuplicateFileFinder/README.md

 # Duplicate File Finder

 A user-friendly GUI tool designed to help you find and manage duplicate files on your system.
 Built with Python and PyQt5, the tool provides a range of options from filtering search criteria to multiple file deletion methods.
+This tool uses file hash (SHA-256) to compare file contents.

 ## Features: